Spring Garden Revival

 Safety Regulations, Insurance Requirements & Utility Coordination for Pruning Operations in Wayland

-All pruning operations must comply with ANSI Z133.1 Safety Standards, including the use of PPE (hard hats, eye/face protection, chainsaw chaps, and climbing gear), and fall protection for work >6 feet above ground.
-Equipment must be inspected daily, with annual checks for climbing gear and chainsaw certification for operators.
-Electrical safety is paramount, requiring a 10 feet minimum approach distance from power lines and a qualified line clearance arborist for utility proximity.
-Insurance requirements include 1M minimum general liability (2M aggregate recommended), environmental impairment coverage, workers compensation, and bonding for municipal contracts.
-Coordination with utility companies and the Wayland Department of Public Works is required before work near infrastructure.
+All pruning operations must comply with ANSI Z133.1 Safety Standards, including the use of PPE (hard hats, eye/face protection, chainsaw chaps, and fall protection for work >6 feet).
+Equipment must be inspected daily, and aerial lift operations require OSHA compliance.
+Electrical safety is paramount: maintain a 10 feet minimum distance from power lines, and only qualified line clearance arborists may work near utilities.
+Contractors must carry 1M minimum general liability insurance (2M aggregate recommended), environmental impairment coverage, workers compensation, and professional liability for consulting.
+Coordination with utility companies is required before work near electrical infrastructure.

 Wayland Department of Public Works